wxzxmqx/GeometrySolver/README.md

 # GeometrySolver

+## Features:
-📐 This calculator helps you easily calculate the area of various shapes with simple and friendly input!
+- Calculates the area of shapes like Square, Rectangle, Triangle, Circle, and more.
+- User-friendly and easy-to-use interface.
+- No external dependencies required.